 The museum was founded in 1968 and was officially opened in September 1993.
 It is housed in a building that is a typical sample of the local architecture and is housed on two floors: the ground floor with a balcony, internal yard, an arched house with auxiliary rooms and a mezzanine.

 The historic village of Therisso was a seat of the Cretan rebels in 1905, under Eleftherios Venizelos, the most important Politician of Modern Greece.
+The headquarters of the Movement of 1905 house a relevant museum.

 The Museum of Cretan Ethnology at Vori consists of an exhibition complex and a Research and Conference Center.
 The exhibition is housed in a two storey building and consists of 3000 exhibits.